renoirb/archivator-demo/archive/yupitsvegan.com/caramelized-onion-hummus/index.md

 September 26, 2018 By [Shannon @ Yup, it's Vegan][0]

 I cooked a big batch of chickpeas a couple of weeks ago and thought I'd try my hand at making a copycat of Cava's amazing caramelized onion hummus.
-The homemade version is nearly as good and makes a giant bowl of hummus instead of a tiny tub for $7 ;).
+The homemade version is nearly as good and makes a giant bowl of hummus instead of a tiny tub for $7 <span aria-hidden="true" title="smile">;)</span>.

 ![Creamy caramelized onion hummus in a blue ceramic bowl, topped with caramelized onions](278a77f8330a42c314bf9a983137ad34aeabb69d.jpg)